Your Child's Amplified Musculoskeletal Pain Syndrome (AMPS) Evaluation

 Your child's appointment will be in the Buerger Center for Advanced Pediatric Care, 12th Floor in the Division of Rheumatology.
 You will need to arrive at the AMPS Center 30 minutes prior to your scheduled appointment time.
 If you do not arrive 30 minutes early, your child may not be seen by a team member.

 What to expect

 Your new patient clinic visit will begin with a one hour psychological evaluation by one of the centers psychologists.
 This will not only include a psychological evaluation, will be also include psycho-education.

-After the psychologist completes an evaluation, you will be evaluated by the physician and/or nurse practitioner.
+After the psychologist completes an evaluation, you will be evaluated by the physician and/or physician assistant.

 You may also be asked to meet with the centers social worker during the appointment to discuss school issues, referrals, resources, etc.

-After the initial consultation with our team, an individualized treatment plan for AMPS will be discussed with the patient and family.
+After the initial consultation with our team, an individualized treatment plan for amplified musculoskeletal pain syndrome (AMPS) will be discussed with the patient and family.
 AMPS treatment begins at the time of the appointment in our center.

 We encourage all children and families to closely follow recommendations provided during clinic visits to facilitate their treatment.